sohag-aust/CKAD-deployment-strategy/README.md

-    eta akta manual process jodio evabe production e kaj kora thik na. will try how manually we can do it ?
+    eta akta manual process jodio evabe production e kaj kora thik na. will try how automatically we can do it ? ans : we can do canary by setting percentage by using ISTIO